What is palliative care?

 - Assisting the patient, family and staff with difficult medical decision-making

-- Is palliative care the same thing as hospice?
+- Palliative Care is NOT the same thing as hospice?

-- No, there are important differences.
-Palliative care is offered alongside active treatment of a patient’s serious illness.
-Hospice, on the other hand, is for patients who are terminally ill (likely to live 6 months or less) and who are no longer going to receive treatment for their underlying disease.
-Palliative and hospice care share many of the same core values and philosophies.
+- Palliative care is offered alongside of any and all active treatments of a patient’s serious illness.
+Hospice, on the other hand, is for patients who are terminally ill (likely to live 6 months or less) and who are no longer going to receive active treatment for their underlying disease.
+Palliative and hospice care share many core values and philosophies.
 They both aggressively treat pain and symptoms of the disease, offer support to the patient and family, share a commitment to achieving the best quality of life, and provide expertise of a multidisciplinary team.
-However, Palliative Care provides this support along side other medical treatments, whereas on hospice, this symptomatic treatment and support is the exclusive focus.
+However, Palliative Care provides this support along side all other desired medical treatments, whereas on hospice, this symptomatic treatment and support is the exclusive focus.

 - I like what I’m learning about palliative care.
 How can I receive these benefits for myself or a seriously ill family member who is in the hospital?